ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_stacked.rst

 ======================
-Stacked NUFFT Operator
+Stacked NUFFT operator
 ======================

-Example of Stacked NUFFT trajectory operator.
+An example to show how to setup a stacked NUFFT operator.

-This examples show how to use the Stacked NUFFT operator to acquire and reconstruct data in kspace where the sampling of pattern is a stack of non cartesian trajectory.
+This example shows how to use the stacked NUFFT operator to reconstruct data when the sampling pattern in k-space is a stack of 2D non-Cartesian trajectories.
-Here a stack of spiral is used as a demonstration.
+Hereafter a stack of 2D spirals is used for demonstration.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-21
+GENERATED FROM PYTHON SOURCE LINES 13-22

 .. code-block:: Python